vutran1710/PyrateLimiter/README.md

 ### Async or Sync?

 The Limiter is basically made of a Clock backend and a Bucket backend.
-Depends on how each of these component works in term of async-or-sync-wise, PyrateLimiter will change its methods' signatures to sync or async.
+Depends on how each of these component works async-or-sync wise, PyrateLimiter will change its methods' signatures to sync or async accordingly.

 Here is a simple rule how to know which mode the Limiter is operating on: